phantomcurve/Galaxy-Age/README.md

 ## How to download to view!

+//Coming soon–UI not yet built!//

 Just click here, [yeah, right here!](https://github.com/phantomcurve/galaxyagequest)

-OR you can do the following:
+Or, you can do the following:

 * Be alive
 * Learn to use computer